mccartheney/BNW-django-blog/README.md

-# WNB-django-blog
+# BNW-django-blog
-WNB Blog is a Django project.
+BNW Blog is a Django project.
 Developed as the final assignment for ETIC Algarve's Backend 1 module

 # Table of contents